lukmanulhakeemt/dotnet-2017/DotNet2017/AzureDockerSwarmMode.md

 |Agent prefix | swarmagent|
 |Agent node count | 1 |

+### Open custom ports

+By default ACS deployment opens the ports 443, 80 and 8080.
+Any other additional ports required to be published needs to be exposed separately.
+This can be done by `Health probe` and `Load balancing rule` to the SWarm agent load balancer settings.

+For the purpose of this demo, I have opened up ports `9000` and `8090`.

 ### Open SSH tunnel to Swarm endpoint in SE Asia
 ```bash
 ssh -fNL 2375:localhost:2375 -p 2200 swarmadmin@swarmmaster.southeastasia.cloudapp.azure.com